Franculino/microBlooM/README.md

 ### Run the simulation

-The available simulation can be run from [`main.py`](https://github.com/Franculino/microBlooM/blob/main/main.py) and in order to select the desired simulation it is necessary to uncomment the specific test cases.
+The available simulation can be run from [`main.py`](https://github.com/Franculino/microBlooM/blob/main/main.py).
+In order to select the desired simulation it is necessary to uncomment the specific test cases.

 ### Input files

-The framework could accept as input files: graph in igraph format (stored in pickle file, `.pkl`) or `CSV` files, that need to be stored in `data\network` folder and modify the relative path in the chosen test case file.
+A prerequisite to run the simulation is the vascular network in graph format.
+The graph can be loaded in igraph format either stored in pickle file (.pkl) or CSV, that need to be stored in `data\network` folder and modify the relative path in the chosen test case file.
 In case there is no network available, it is possible to create a hexagonal network.

 The specific format for both cases is detailed in [`fileio\read_netwowrk.py`](https://github.com/Franculino/microBlooM/blob/main/source/fileio/read_network.py) and below.

 <details>
  <summary>  CSV </summary>

-Import a network from the three csv text files containing vertex, edge and boundary data.
+Import a network from three csv text files containing vertex, edge and boundary data.

 _Vertex (vx) data_: At least three columns are required to describe the x, y and z coordinates of all vertices.
 A header for each column has to be provided.
-Example file structure (order of columns does not matter; additional columns are ignored):
+Example file structure (order of columns does not matter; columns without header are ignored):

         x_coord, y_coord, z_coord
         x_coord_of_vx_0,y_coord_of_vx_0,z_coord_of_vx_0